wishabi/avro-cado/README.md

 ## Features

-- Typescript package that implements Avro encoding and decoding
+- Simple package that implements Avro encoding and decoding
+- Written in Typescript
 - Follows the Avro serialization conventions of [Confluent's Schema Registry](https://github.com/confluentinc/schema-registry).
 During deserialization, schemas are obtained from the registry using their 4-byte id prefix.
 When serializing data, schemas are registered to the registry and obtain the corresponding 4-byte id prefix.
 - Easy to use interface.
 All of [Confluent's Schema Registry](https://github.com/confluentinc/schema-registry) flows are implemented in the package
 - Supports evolution.
 Converts Avro-encoded payloads into a format specified by the application's Avro schema.

+## Sample use case

+- We use this when consuming and producing Kakfa messages

 ## Installation